 And then there are books like Louisa May Alcott's Little Women, a novel that, on its surface at least, offers nothing but comfort.

 This seems especially so in the first part.
 Chapter after chapter follows the minor travails of the poor but happy March family.
-Father March is off to serve as America's Civil War and every now and then the mother, called Marmee, and the four daughters express anxious thoughts about him.
+Father March is off to serve as a pastor in America's Civil War, and every now and then the mother, called Marmee, and the four daughters express anxious thoughts about him.
 But the interest of the story at this point is the minor domestic and social escapades the daughters become embroiled in.
 Especially in the early going, each episode is resolved quickly by chapter's end, usually thanks to wise words from the calmly good-natured Marmee.
 The book shapes up as a compendium of advice to girls on accepting what they must, helping others, remaining virtuous, controlling temper (this for daughter Jo, the most dynamic character), and so on.